yalogica/yalogica/README.md

 # Hi there, I'm Max 👋
 **Full-Stack Engineer & UI Architect** with 10+ years of expertise in PHP, TypeScript, and SQL.

 I specialize in high-performance, interactive visual tools and advanced extensions for WordPress.
-Explore my commercial products at [yalogica.com](https://yalogica.com) and my free/freemium work in my [WordPress.org portfolio](https://profiles.wordpress.org/yalogica/).
+Explore my free and commercial products at [yalogica.com](https://yalogica.com) and in my [WordPress.org portfolio](https://profiles.wordpress.org/yalogica/).

 ---